 Job-hunting is a skill itself.
 If you're still a student, don't wait around to think about what you might do professionally; explore!
 Your school's career services or alumni affairs offices may hold networking events regardless of where you live.
 LinkedIn can also be helpful, but make sure you're taking full advantage of the platform.
 Try not to be too intimidated to reach out professionals to pick their brain and learn from their experiences - you'll be surprised how eager someone within your network may be to help!
 (TheMuse.com has some great tips on these and other career resources.)
 Remember that regardless of your job hunt status, it's always helpful to meet new people and engage in a dialogue - you might learn of an opportunity or field subset that you didn't even know existed!

 Food-specific job sites can help broaden your search by introducing opportunities in the field you may never have considered.
-Good Food Jobs and the Sustainable Food Jobs blog provide ideas about what is available, profile professionals paving new inroads to food and shell out useful advice on working in the food world.
-Finally, take a quick visit Idealist.org - they remain a juggernaut for nonprofits in the market for new talent.
+Good Food Jobs, for example, provides ideas about what is available, profiles professionals paving new inroads to food and shells out useful advice on working in the food world.
+Finally, take a quick visit to Idealist.org - they remain a juggernaut for nonprofits in the market for new talent.